galop-proxy/galop/README.md

 a production environment.
 Please note the following limitations in the current functionality of GALOP.

-- **No secure connections**: Currently neither TLS nor SSL is supported.
+- **No secure connections:** Currently neither TLS nor SSL is supported.
-- **X-Forwarded-For not supported**: Currently, the proxy can not send the original IP addresses of the clients to the server via the HTTP header X-Forwarded-For.
+- **X-Forwarded-For not supported:** Currently, the proxy can not send the original IP addresses of the clients to the server via the HTTP header X-Forwarded-For.